Anisotropic spaces and nil-automorphisms: Introduction and results

 \section{Introduction and results}

 Transfer operators are used widely in the study of dynamical systems.
 The combination of functional analytic techniques and dynamical systems theory gives powerful methods to construct invariant measures as well as a means to study decay of correlation and other statistical properties.
 This idea goes back, at least, to the Koopman operator, and its use by von Neumann to prove the mean ergodic theorem.
-Later the spectral theory for the Koopman operator and its relation to the statistical properties of the system (ergodicity, mixing, etc.) were explored~\cite{CFS82}.
-Subsequent focus settled on the adjoint of the Koopman operator, sometimes called the Perron-Frobenius or the Ruelle-Perron-Frobenius transfer operator.
-Initially the operator was studied after coding the system~\cite{Bowen75} but later it became clear that it was both possible and beneficial to directly study the transfer operator acting on observables (e.g.,~\cite{LY73, Ruelle89}).
+Some milestones of the development include: Exploring the spectral theory for the Koopman operator and its relation to the statistical properties of the system (ergodicity, mixing, etc.)~\cite{CFS82}; Studying the adjoint of the Koopman operator, sometimes called the Perron-Frobenius or the Ruelle-Perron-Frobenius transfer operator; Avoiding the need for coding the system~\cite{Bowen75} but instead directly study the transfer operator acting on density functions (e.g.,~\cite{LY73, Ruelle89}), not only for expanding systems but also for the more involved hyperbolic case.
 The theory is now rather well developed (see, e.g., \cite{Keller98, Baladi00, Baladi16}) and has resulted in multiple significant breakthroughs in the understanding of diverse dynamical systems.
 Despite this advanced state of development, many details remain to be fully understood.

 The work of Blank, Keller \& Liverani~\cite{BKL02}, showed that it was possible to directly study the transfer operators associated to hyperbolic systems by taking advantage of anisotropic Banach spaces.
 In the years since then, many of these anisotropic Banach spaces have been constructed, capturing the behaviour of rather general hyperbolic systems (e.g., \cite{GL06, GL08, BT07, BT08, FRS08}, and \cite{Baladi16, Baladi17} for an overview).